STAR group members at Metal Forming 2016, Krakow, Poland.

 From L-R: Jamie Pennington, Michael Howsen, Jacob Pope, Nick Weston, Emma Calvert and Prof. Bradley Wynne

 The 16th International Metal Forming Conference was hosted by AGH University of Science and Technology in Krakow from the 18th to the 21st September.
 This was an exciting opportunity for seven delegates from The University of Sheffield to show off their latest research and to network with other researchers in the area.

-The STAR group the FAST-forge group had a strong presence consisting of Nick Weston, Emma Calvert and Jacob Pope.
-The conference concentrated on traditional metal forming routes so introducing a novel process of producing components using titanium powder was a particular head turner.
-It demonstrated how Sheffield is challenging how we can attain conventional products (automotive parts in this case) by a vastly different processing route.
+The STAR group and the FAST-forge project had a strong presence consisting of Nick Weston, Emma Calvert and Jacob Pope.
+The conference concentrated on traditional metal forming routes, so introducing a novel process that produces components using titanium powder was a particular head turner.
+It demonstrated how the University of Sheffield is challenging how we can attain conventional products (automotive parts in this case) by a vastly different processing route.

-Jamie Pennington and Bradley Wynne also showcased the best of Sheffield with research on forging high performance stainless steel flanges for deep-sea oil lines.
+Jamie Pennington and Bradley Wynne also showcased the best of the University of Sheffield with research on forging high performance stainless steel flanges for deep-sea oil lines.

 Overall, the conference was insightful with a broad range of different technologies and processes being presented.
 Combined with a historic city including fantastic food and drink the STAR group had a great time and will be sure to be visiting again in the future.

 Attendees: Jacob Pope, Nick Weston, Emma Calvert, Jamie Pennington, Bradley Wynne

 Emma Calvert (Presentation and Conference Paper) – Exploitation of field-assisted sintering technology (FAST) to produce pre-forged billets from metastable beta titanium alloy powder

 Jacob Pope (Presentation) – Exploitation of Field Assisted Sintering Technology (FAST) and subsequent deformation for producing dissimilar titanium alloy components from powder